aws/aws-toolkit-azure-devops/Docs/aws-cli.rst

 Synopsis
 ========

-Runs a shell or batch script with AWS commands against an AWS connection.
+Runs a AWS command against an AWS connection.

 Description
 ===========